Employee Feedback

 Trust

 Feedback makes employees feel that managers are trustworthy.
 By keeping employees in the loop about what changes the worker needs to make, managers ensure that everyone will perform as needed.
 This is in contrast to a manager who waits with feedback until there are real problems, and everyone suffers.
-For reasons like this, companies with regular feedback programs have a turnover rate that is about 15% lower than those with infrequent reviews.
+For reasons like this, companies with regular and meaningful feedback programs have an employee engagement rate of 80%

 Professionalism

-Most workers actually like to receive feedback because engaged employees want to advance within an organization.
-Actually, 43% of engaged employees receive feedback on a weekly basis, whereas only 18% of poorly-engaged employees get the same treatment.
-Feedback gives workers the information that they need to improve their skills and knowledge to become better professionals.
+Most workers actually like to receive feedback because it can be used as a basis for employee growth as they advance within an organization.
+Feedback is essential for employee motivation because it gives workers the information that they need to improve their soft skills and knowledge as to become better professionals.
 This is true even for positive feedback because it lets the worker know that they are doing well in a particular area, and can now focus on developing other areas.
+By comparison, when feedback is lacking, it gives the impression to the employee that managers aren’t interested in helping.

 Employee Feedback Examples